tobixoxo/Recommender-System/README.md

 This project is made for Microsoft Engage 2022 and for personal learning.

 ## Technologies Used
-This is a web application, with a machine learning model, which implements collaborative filtering.
+This is a web application, with machine learning model, which implements collaborative filtering.
 - **Frontend rendering & styling** : HTML, CSS
 - **Backend handling**: Flask SQLAlchemy
 - **Machine Learning** : Python Pandas, H5py